Personality vs. Identity: How to Find Your Right Fit

 So if you choose to stick with some identities even though they aren’t a perfect fit for your personality, that’s understandable.

-But, at the very least, start playing around at the margins.
 Even small identity changes can make big differences.
 And they may motivate you to eventually do a complete makeover that makes the most of the beautiful personality you’ve been born with.

 Shoutout to printablepaperdolls.net for the images.